 - Only one polar pattern (Cardioid)

-MXL V67G features class A FET design for warm vocals as well as provides a rich midrange.
-It is considered as one of the best vocal mics under 200 bucks.
+MXL V67G features a class A FET design for warm vocals as well as provides a rich midrange.
+It is considered as one of the best vocal mics under $200.

-Let’s have a look of on the quality of this microphone with our 6 quality check standards.
+Let’s have a look at the quality of this microphone with our 6 quality check standards.

 Sensitivity Vs Noise

-It has a sensitivity level of 15 mV/Pa which is same as MXL’s another modal we discussed earlier MXL 990.
-Its large-diaphragm makes it more sensitive to the signal and lows down the noise to the minimum -20dB.
+It has a sensitivity level of 15 mV/Pa which is the same as MXL’s other modal we discussed earlier MXL 990.
+Its large diaphragm makes it more sensitive to the signal and lows down the noise to the minimum -20dB.

 With this sensitivity level, you can record each and every subtle detail of the sound.

-MXL V67G has also 30Hz to 20kHz frequency response.
-But the difference is the graph is flatter then MXL 990 and it’s not boosted in any region.
+MXL V67G has also a 30Hz to 20kHz frequency response.
+But the difference is the graph is flatter than MXL 990 and it’s not boosted in any region.

-This frequency graph makes it an Ideal mic for all type of instruments.
-The only demerit of this mic is it doesn’t have ant bass cut so you get a low-frequency hum.
+This frequency graph makes it an Ideal mic for all types of instruments.
+The only demerit of this mic is it doesn’t have any bass cut so you get a low-frequency hum.
 However, you can reduce this hum by applying a noise gate on your track.

 It has not a much proximity effect so your vocalist will have to adjust him with the mic.
 As he can’t add the bass and treble effect to his voice by changing the position.